-- a A matter personal to a member of staff that is being considered by a meeting of Finance & Human Resources Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Finance & Human Resources committee or, if he/she/they is not available, the vice-chair (if there is one) of absence occasioned by illness or other reason and that person shall report such absence to the Finance & Human Resources committee at its next meeting. - The chair of Finance and Human Resources committee] OR the staffing subcommittee (if there is one) or in his/her/their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by Finance & Human Resources committee OR the staffing sub-committee (if there is one). - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of Finance & Human Resources or in his/her/their absence, the vice-chair in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Finance & Human Resources Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk relates to the chair or vice-chair of the Finance & Human Resources committee OR the staffing subcommittee, this shall be communicated to another member of the Finance & Human Resources committeemOR the staffing sub-committee, which shall be reported back and progressed by resolution of the Finance & Human Resources committee OR the staffing sub-committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council OR the Finance and HR committee isubject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Finance & HR Committee or, if he is not available, the chairman of the council of absence occasioned by illness or other reason and that person shall report such absence to Finance & HR Committee at its next meeting. - c The chairman of Finance & HR Committee OR the staffing sub-committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Finance & HR committee OR the staffing sub-committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Finance & HR committee] or in his absence, the vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Finance & HR Committee.

+- e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the clerk relates to the chairman or vice-chairman of Finance & HR committee, this shall be communicated to another member of Finance & HR committee, which shall be reported back and progressed by resolution of Finance & HR committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).